BDR14334/Job-App-Autofiller/README.md

 # Job-App-Autofiller

-Autofill app for fast and effieciently filling out a job application.
-User will be given an outline of commonly asked job application questions.
-Then will be prompted to fill out to save into the database.
-This app will be coded in JavaScript/React for the front end and backend.
-It will both be able to be used on mobile and on the web.
+This Chrome extension is designed to simplify the process of applying for jobs by automatically filling out job application forms with user-provided data.
+The extension will store user information, such as basic details, resumes, education history, employment history, and responses to common essay questions.
+It will also offer functionalities to save, load, autofill, and exit the extension.
+The extension targets users who frequently apply for jobs online and are looking to streamline the application process.

 # Order of Events